Everyone is a presenter; the question is, what type of presenter are you?

 In a previous article I wrote called, ‘7 Habits of a Mindful Presenter’ I wrote about another critical side of compassion; self-compassion.

 In our presentation skills training workshops and public speaking courses I express a belief that anyone can present.
 What I mean by that is that anyone can present with varying levels of confidence and clarity.
 The mindful presenter doesn’t focus on presenting. they set out to connect with their audience emotionally as well as intellectually.

 Dr. Nick Morgan, one of my personal favourite communication theorists and coaches shares, ‘How to Connect with an Audience Fast’, in this short article.

 – Clarity and change

 The starting point for clarity in public speaking and presenting is purpose.

 That means being absolutely clear at the outset:

-– What you want your audience to with that message
+– What you want your audience to do with that message

-Once they have that clarity of why they are speaking and what they want to achieve they:
+Once they are clear on why they are speaking and what they want to achieve they:

 – Speak slowly